shepai/datalogger_education/DataLoggers/README.md

 line 20, in __init__
 RuntimeError: Cannot remount path when visible via USB.
 ```
 If this happens, simply unplug the device and make sure your code is running on boot by saving it as ```code.py``` so that as soon as power goes into the device, it runs your program.
 If you are using a USB plugged into your laptop and it keeps reconnecting automatically to Thonny, close Thonny before gathering data and plugging the device in.
+Remember that the device has limited data sorage, so be sure to keep backing up the files on your PC.

 If you do have an SD card then it is wired as follows: